TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

-### A.1.
-Side chaine of aromatig ring
+## B. Side chaine of aromatig ring

-For aromatic residues, some interaction types can be specifit to the aromatic part of the side chain.
+Some interaction types can be specific to the aromatic area of the side chain.
 This one can be divided into 2 areas : $\pi$ and quadropole.
 The figure below illustrates the difference.

 <img src="pictures/aromatic_ring_area.png" width="250">